 We demonstrate in this paper, how to achieve full control over the ring cavity resonance and the pump laser frequency with respect to the narrow intercombination line $^1S_0\rightarrow {^3P}_1$ of strontium atoms, allowing for an exploration of different regimes of coherent interaction between the atoms and light.
+In particular, we will focus on the aforementioned regime of interest for monitoring atomic Bloch oscillations via the light which is backscattered from the ring cavity \cite{Samoylova14,Samoylova15}.
 The design and the characterization of the setup will be presented in Sec.~II.
 In Sec.~III we explain our scheme for controlling the ring cavity resonance frequency and the pump laser frequency independently with respect to the strontium intercombination line.
 In Sec.~IV we summarize the main features of the setup.